Old Mondoro Camp

 Although 4x4 game drives, boating and canoeing are also available, Old Mondoro Camp concentrates on the exceptional walking opportunities here.

-A motor boat meets you where the channel rejoins the Zambezi and you speed back to camp, towing the canoes.
-I really had to pinch myself as I clambered into the boat and looked back to where we had just come from.
-I had a very strong sense of having emerged from a lost world, and couldnât quite believe what we had just seen and done.
+I had a very strong sense of having emerged from a lost world, and couldn’t quite believe what we had just seen and done.
 Truly one of the most amazing things I have ever done.

 Stay 5, pay 4 Or Stay 7, Pay 5 in either the Lower Zambezi OR South Luangwa